hsjferson/hsjferson/README.md

   </a>&nbsp;&nbsp;

 </p>

-Here are some ideas to get you started:
+ This is where I open things and break things :rofl:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to Javascript/Typescript/React-Native/FireBase/NodeJs/Flutter
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->